bburns/clipmon/README.md

     (setq clipmon-prefix "")              ; add to start of text (setq clipmon-suffix "\n\n")          ; add to end of text (setq clipmon-transform-function nil) ; additional transform function

+Hooks

+As with all minor modes, hooks for calling the mode function and turning the mode on and off are available (the on and off hooks are not bound by default though):

+    clipmon-mode-hook
+    clipmon-on-hook
+    clipmon-off-hook

 Sound File